seemiller/krazy-koala/content/post/20211225-rails-from-the-closet-to-kubernetes-scaling.md

 cd rails-blog
 ```

 Before we install Knative, we need to first install [Contour](https://projectcontour.io/) as a prerequisite.
 Contour is an open source [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) provider.
-I'm using still using Tanzu Community Edition, so I'll install the Contour package.
+If you're continuing on from [Part 1](https://talesfromthecommandline.com/post/20211225-rails-from-the-closet-to-kubernetes-deployment/), this should already be installed.
+If not, go ahead and install it now..

 ```shell
 tanzu package install contour \